The call to action is a core component of marketing, sales, and any persuasion-based effort.

 Same story in this example CTA.
 This call to action is for a webinar, so the copy changes to “Watch it Now,” keeping pace with the context of the offer.

 On their homepage, Intercom maintains consistency with both above-the-fold CTAs.
-Since they offer a free trial, it’s a simple “Get Started,” with an email opt-in as well.
+Since they offer a free trial, it’s a simple “Get started” that uses an email opt-in.

 15. Tim Ferriss